Rushland Boy, the fastest three hours in meeting, at the fastest week.

 Because like Reagan said about communism, it's eventually going to implode because of its own immorality.

-And I think that about liberalism, socialism, communism, and even, but the point is, even when it implodes, it does not always mean it ends.
+But the point is, even when it implodes, it does not always mean it ends.

-Ask the people live in Cuba.
+Ask the people who live in Cuba.

-And that's why a constant focus here, maybe not constant, that's why there's an ongoing effort on this program to establish and maintain what what I would what's the best way to carry it?
+And that's why a constant focus here, maybe not constant, that's why there's an ongoing effort on this program to establish and maintain what I would, what's the best way to characterize cultural, not just cultural norms, but uplifting standards, morality and decency, standing for them, representing them, the guardrails of society, as you will.

 But this stuff can't go on.

-Uh it it at some point, it just has to bottom out.
+At some point, it just has to bottom out.

 Now, I will admit I've been waiting for this for 25 years.